xmarshall39/unity-playback-suite/README.md

 ### Additional Data Export
 Since UPBS provides replays with all of the original environmental state information relevant at runtime, it also supports the ability to export additional data during playback.
 This is especially useful for processes that would compromise frame-rate during experimentation.

-## Release Schedule
-The first UPBS package release is scheduled to drop February 29th 2023.

-More frequent and detailed progress updates will be detailed on the Development branch.

 ## Contact
-For inquires on the project, feel free to reach out to xmarshall.dev@gmail.com
+For inquires on the project, feel free to reach out to me at xmarshall.dev@gmail.com